 BALDWIN PARK, Calif.
-(KABC) -- A Baldwin Park church pastor and his family of 10 is desperately pleading for the public's help in hunting down their specially outfitted passenger church van after it was stolen from in front of their home.
+(KABC) -- A Baldwin Park church pastor and his family of 10 have found their specially outfitted passenger van, days after it was stolen from in front of their home on church property.

-The specially outfitted van was stolen on the property of Apostolic Worship Epicenter (AWE) Church in Baldwin park, where the Barbosa family are church leaders.
+The specially-outfitted van was stolen on the property of Apostolic Worship Epicenter Church, where the Barbosa family are church leaders.

-The family's 2015 Ford Transit was parked between the congregation and the family's home, just inches away from their kitchen table where they were eating Thursday.
+The family's 2015 Ford Transit was parked between the church and the family's home, just inches away from their kitchen table where they were eating Thursday.
 They had left it running after the battery died and AAA jumped it.

 That's then the car thief struck.
 They are now warning others to play it safe.

 "Don't take that chance," Barbosa added.
 "Make sure that you are always alert and aware take.
 And just to take that extra step for your safety," Barbosa said.